flynnsharwood/pixBoards/readme.md

 the bg image is now a random image from the page. (pixboards 0.2.26)

+you can specify height for justified layout now (pixboards 0.2.29)

 ~~if you are using the PyPi package, you will need to have a running postgres server, else it won't work.~~ It works now.

 # pixBoards